 – Security system

-How much can you potentially make owning a pawn shop?
+How much can a pawn shop owner make?

 National Pawnbrokers Association